CreatorOS/First-App/Learn.md

           count = count + 1;
       }
   ```
+  This function makes a change to a contract (state) variable.
+So this cannot be a `view` function.
+We will have to pay some eth to run this function!
   Hit `Run` button to run the test and see the output of the count variable.
 You should see 1.

 ## Decrementing counter